 TD-110: Move along.
 Move along.

-- In a more subtle use, while evading guards in the Death Star Obi-Wan can be seen pointing in a specific direction and two talking Stormtroopers suddenly think they heard something coming from that way, giving Obi-Wan an opening to slip past.
-Much of the use of the force in A New Hope was more along the lines of Coconut Superpowers rather than the Supernatural Martial Arts it became: misdirection, precognitive, added situational awareness.
-Even Darth Vader's force choke could have been described as mental projection of the pain of choking rather than direct telekinesis.
+- In a more subtle use, while evading guards in the Death Star Obi-Wan can be seen pointing in a specific direction and two talking stormtroopers suddenly think they heard something coming from that way, giving Obi-Wan an opening to slip past.
+Much of the use of the Force in A New Hope was more along the lines of Coconut Superpowers rather than the Supernatural Martial Arts it became: misdirection, precognitive, added situational awareness.
+Even Darth Vader's Force-Choke could have been described as mental projection of the pain of choking rather than direct telekinesis.

 - Luke uses the trick successfully in Return of the Jedi on Jabba the Hutt's majordomo, but fails when he tries to influence Jabba himself; explained in the Expanded Universe as Hutts, one and all (but particularly the successful ones like Jabba), having the opposite of a weak mind.
+This is also the first time this little trope is referred to by name.

 - The Phantom Menace: